irmantastam/vite-vue-ssg/README.md

 npm run build
 ```

-Chose your favorite hosting provider such as Netlify or Vercel and create a new project.
+Chose Vercel as your hosting provider and create a new project.

 **NOTE:** You'll have to configure the **_VITE_CONTENTFUL_SPACE_ID_** and **_VITE_CONTENTFUL_ACCESS_TOKEN_** values.